The Transporters (Animation) DVD

 Teaching emotion recognition to preschoolers with autism

-Copies can be requested via the website at www.thetransporters.com.
-Translations are in progress into the following languages: German, and Dutch.
+Copies can be purchased online via the website at www.thetransporters.com.
+Translations are available in German, and Dutch.

 A new study is underway evaluating if using The Transporters DVD changes the function and/or structure of the autistic brain.
 If you are interested in taking part in this study please contact Dr. Helen O’Reilly at [email protected]